 Similarly, final expense insurance provides permanent coverage without an exam (in most cases).
 Then you can borrow money from your policy to cover different expenses and take advantage of cash value.

 If you’re fortunate enough to find an insurance company that offers term life insurance for seniors, you may be able to secure a cheaper policy that provides more coverage.
 However, if your family only wants to have enough money socked away to take care of your funeral costs, a pre-need life policy might be the only insurance you actually need.

 Guaranteed Acceptance Life Insurance

 Another type of life insurance for seniors is guaranteed life insurance.
 Older people can get coverage for this policy too without going through a medical examination.
-Unless you currently have a life-threatening condition, you’ll likely be able to qualify for a small amount of money.
+Unless you currently have a life-threatening condition, you’ll likely qualify for a small amount of money.

-In fact, guaranteed life insurance policy payouts generally tend to be small, which doesn’t make them seem too desirable when you consider that they typically cost a lot.
-Plus, depending on the company that provides you with insurance, your family might not get anything from you other than the premiums you already paid for if you die sooner rather than later.
+Guaranteed life insurance policy payouts tend to run small.
+This doesn’t make them too desirable when you consider their high cost.
+Plus, depending on the insurance company, if you die sooner rather than later, your family might not get anything from you other than the premiums you already paid for.

-Ultimately, you’ll need to weigh how affordable insurance is against your actual and anticipated financial needs.
-If you know that your spouse will need the money later on, you may have to make some adjustments to your budget to keep the coverage.
-Running all the numbers – including your current living expenses, outstanding debts, estimated estate taxes, anticipated Social Security or pension benefits and both you and your spouse’s life expectancy – can give you a better idea of whether or not keeping your insurance is a wise fiscal move.
+Ultimately, you need to weigh the cost of life insurance against your actual and expected financial needs.
+If you know that your spouse will need money later on, you may have to adjust your budget to keep the coverage.
+Be sure to look at everything, including living expenses, debts, estate taxes, Social Security or pension benefits and life expectancy.
+Being as thorough as possible will give you a better idea of whether you can wisely toss your insurance.